cryostatio/cryostatio.github.io/get-started/index.md

 ## [Uninstalling Cryostat Operator](#uninstalling-cryostat-operator)
-In order to ensure that objects created by the operator and recordings created by Cryostat are properly removed, the Cryostat Operator must be installed when attempting to delete the Cryostat custom resource, or any Recording custom resources.
+In order to ensure that objects created by the operator and recordings created by Cryostat are properly removed, the Cryostat Operator must remain installed when attempting to delete the Cryostat custom resource, or any Recording custom resources.